elementary/docs/writing-apps/untitled/README.md

 Every app also comes with an .appdata.xml file.
 This file contains all the information needed to list your app in AppCenter.

-1. In your data folder, create a new file called "com.github.yourusername.yourrepositoryname.appdata.xml".
-Just like with the .desktop file, we use RDNN to avoid file naming collisions.
+1. In your data folder, create a new file called "hello-again.appdata.xml"
 2. Type the following into your .appdata.xml file

    ```markup